apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 ### Nightly pipeline Architecture

-The nightly pipeline is composed of many steps, calling different other jobs to perform the build&test of runtimes/images/operator as well as the deployment of jar artifacts and nightly container images.
+The Nightly Pipeline is composed of many steps, calling different other jobs to perform the build&test of runtimes/images/operator as well as the deployment of jar artifacts and nightly container images.

-**NOTE:** The nightly pipeline is a multibranch pipeline job and runs on `master` and each active release branch (for example 0.15.x).
+**NOTE:** The Nightly Pipeline is a multibranch pipeline job and runs on `master` and each active release branch (for example 0.15.x).

 ![Flow](./images/nightly-flow.png)